the-turing-way/the-turing-way/book/website/reproducible-research/code-reuse/code-reuse-templates.md

 When new team members join your project, they can quickly get up to speed if the structure is clear and consistent.
 Templates make onboarding a breeze by eliminating the guesswork about how things are set up.

-> *"I remember onboarding a new colleague last year.
-Thanks to the structured template we used, she was productive on day one!"*

 ### 4. **They Make Research Reproducible**

 Reproducibility is essential in research.
 Templates help by including files like `README` (with setup instructions), tests, configuration files, a dependency management solution.
 For research software, they can also include information or data to reproduce research results.